LunarLaurus/ArrStalledHandler/README.md

     -   The script identifies stalled downloads based on the error message: `"The download is stalled with no connections"`.
     -   [Optional] The script treats downloads with the error message `"qBittorrent is downloading metadata"` as stalled.
+    -   [Optional] Downloaded - Waiting to Import with client message: `"No files found are eligible for import"` treated as stalled.
 3.  **Timeout Check**:

     -   Downloads are only handled if they have been stalled longer than the configured `STALLED_TIMEOUT`.